ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 Find the appropriate commands to connect to your database from the CLI in [Cloud Databases CLI Reference](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-cdb-reference) and [Connecting with psql](/docs/databases-for-postgresql-gen2?topic=databases-for-postgresql-gen2-connecting-psql).

 The `ibmcloud cdb deployment-connections` command handles everything that is involved in creating a CLI connection.
-For example, to connect to a deployment named "example-postgres", use a command like:
+For example, to connect to an instance named "example-postgres", use a command like:

 ```sh
 ibmcloud cdb deployment-connections example-postgres --start